basefarm/aws-session-tool/README.md

                  Upstream location and name of the roles list are configurable.
                  Cannot be combined with other options.
 * `-u`           Uploads ~/.aws/[profile]_session-tool_roles.cfg to the
                  configured location.
-Requires more priviledges than download, so is usually done after assume-role.
+Requires more privileges than download, so is usually done after assume-role.
 Cannot be combined with other options.
 * `-v`           Verifies that the current session (not profile) is valid